 A forum for exchanging ideas and experiences on the use of ECMWF data and products

-'Using ECMWF’s Forecasts' (UEF2023) provides a platform to discuss the use and performance of ECMWF's forecasts and related products.
-It is open to all ECMWF forecast users around the world and provides an opportunity to give feedback to ECMWF on forecast performance and on the range of available products, to learn about ECMWF’s recent developments of its forecasting system and to share experiences and network with ECMWF and other users.
+'Using ECMWF’s Forecasts' (UEF2023) provided a platform to discuss the use and performance of ECMWF's forecasts and related products.
+It was open to all ECMWF forecast users around the world and provided an opportunity to give feedback to ECMWF on forecast performance and on the range of available products, to learn about ECMWF’s recent developments of its forecasting system and to share experiences and network with ECMWF and other users.

-UEF2023 is an in-person event and will take place at ECMWF's headquarters in Reading, UK.
-The oral presentations will be livestreamed and publicly available.
+UEF2023 was an in-person event and took place at ECMWF's headquarters in Reading, UK.
+The oral presentations were livestreamed.

 2023 theme: Ensemble forecasting